Update: With 2017 in full swing we're getting ever closer to the launch of the OnePlus 4, and we've refreshed this guide with all the latest details.

 OnePlus flagships are always among the most powerful around, at least on paper, and we don't expect that will change with the OnePlus 4.

-So it's likely to have whatever the processor of the moment is, which by then will probably be the Snapdragon 830.
-That chip, while not official yet, is rumored to support 8GB of RAM, so don't be surprised if the OnePlus 4 comes with that much, given that the OnePlus 3 already has 6GB.
+So it's likely to have whatever the chipset of the moment is, which by then will probably be the Snapdragon 835.

-The Snapdragon 830 has now been specifically rumored too, with Weibo leaker i ice universe claiming the OnePlus 4 will use it - though they have a mixed track record.
+The Snapdragon 830 has now been specifically rumored though, with Weibo leaker i ice universe claiming the OnePlus 4 will use it - though they have a mixed track record.

-But we've also heard from another Weibo source that the OnePlus 4 could use that processor, or even the Snapdragon 835, paired with 6GB or 8GB of RAM.
+But we've also heard from another Weibo source that the OnePlus 4 could use that chip, or even the Snapdragon 835, paired with 6GB or 8GB of RAM.

 The OnePlus 4 will almost certainly run Android (likely Android Nougat) overlaid with OnePlus' own Oxygen OS.